D.H. Lawrence

 1885, United Kingdom β 1930

-4 books banned7 bans across 5 countries
+4 books banned10 bans across 7 countries

 D. H. Lawrence is best known for Lady Chatterley's Lover, a novel that challenged social norms around sexuality and class, written to critique industrial society and explore human intimacy.
 It was banned in multiple countries for obscenity.
 The 1960 UK obscenity trial β R v Penguin Books Ltd β became a landmark case for literary freedom, ultimately leading to its legal publication and reshaping British obscenity law.